Comedy monologue for women (20s – 50s): Serial Killer PUBLISHED!

 I was lucky enough to encounter a fun and challenging writing exercise this weekend.
-It started with my posting a few months ago of a comedy monologue for women.
-I mentioned that I would be happy to monologues for interested actors.
-Well, a woman named Jenni was going to audition for a musical comedy.
+A woman named Jenni was going to audition for a musical comedy.
 She had her song picked out (nothing less than some JOURNEY, believe it or not…) and for some fool reason figured I’d be the writer to give her something to put her over the top.
 I asked what kind of character she always wanted to play, and Jenni’s response was… <drum roll…> A serial killer.

 Putting aside my worry over what that might foretell about Jenni’s psyche, I tried to tackle creating a monologue.
 I gotta say, it was really, really hard!
 First of all, you have to make someone who kills people come across as likeable.
 (The second season of Dexter premiered this weekend.
 That helped a little.)
 Then, it’s a twist that the killer is female–not the way we usually picture chain murderers.
 And once you’ve created a likeable murderess, you must make the whole thing funny!